barriosjorge/gmt_docs/src/software_development/installation.rst

 3. Reboot into the RT Kernel, if you're not in it already.

-4. Enable the Ethercat service
+4. Enable the EtherCAT service

   .. code-block:: bash

     sudo systemctl enable ethercat
     sudo systemctl start ethercat

-8. Test the Ethercat configuration (once the EtherCAT slaves are connected):
+8. Test the EtherCAT configuration (once the EtherCAT slaves are connected):

   .. code-block:: bash